qunicorn/qunicorn-core/docs/architecture_documentation/database_documentation/dbmodels.rst

     *   - finished_at
         - Optional[datetime] (optional)
         - The moment the job finished successfully or with an error.

-    *   - parameters
-        - str
-        - The parameters for the Job.
-Job parameters should already be prepared and error checked before starting the task.

-    *   - data
-        - Union[dict, list, str, float, int, bool, None]
-        - Mutable JSON-like store for additional lightweight task data.
-Default value is empty dict.

     *   - task_status
         - Optional[str] (optional)